-Tuberous Sclerosis clinical trials at UC Health
+Tuberous Sclerosis clinical trials at University of California Health

-2 in progress, 1 open to new patients
+10 in progress, 8 open to eligible people

-open to eligible people ages 6 months to 40 months
+open to eligible people ages 12 months to 36 months

 Autism Spectrum Disorder (ASD) and Intellectual Disability (ID) Determinants in Tuberous Sclerosis Complex (TSC)